-- An insurer could refuse to provide coverage of any health care service to an interracial couple because of a religious or moral objection to such relationships. - An insurer could refuse to cover routine sonograms during the course of a pregnancy for a single woman even if routine dental X-rays or PAP smears are covered, due to a religious or moral objection to pregnancies out of wedlock.
+• An insurer could refuse to cover maternity care or routine sonograms during the course of a pregnancy, due to a religious or moral objection to covering pregnancies out of wedlock.

-The Blunt Amendment Creates a Private Right of Action for "Threatened" Violations rights law.
+The Blunt Amendment Creates a Private Right of Action for "Threatened" Violations The Blunt Amendment allows "any person or entity" protected by the refusal provisions to file a lawsuit in federal court for "actual or threatened violations."
+The ability to sue for "threatened" violations is a troubling addition to private cause of action language, and is not found in any civil rights law.
 Even more troubling is that the bill provides no definition of what constitutes "threatened."

-The Blunt Amendment allows "any person or entity" protected by the refusal provisions to file a lawsuit in federal court for "actual or threatened violations."
-The ability to sue for "threatened" violations is a troubling addition to private cause of action language, and is not found in any civil